sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 first channel ('FPz').
 You may use the [pop_chanedit.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_chanedit.m) function or menu item <span style="color: brown">Edit → Channel locations</span>
 to edit or recompute the channel location information.
-The value of any EEG structure field may also be modified manually from the Matlab command line.
+The value of any EEG structure field may also be modified manually from the MATLAB command line.
 See also the tutorial section on importing [channel locations](/tutorials/04_Import/Channel_Locations.html).

 ### EEG.event